Orders for Protection

 - Persons related by blood.

-- Persons who are currently residing together or who have resided together in the past.
+- Persons who are currently living together or who have lived together in the past.

 - Persons who have a child in common, regardless of whether they have been married or have lived together at any time.